mohitsh/mohitsh.github.io/_posts/2016-11-25-MySql-with-Python.markdown

 title:  "MySql with Python"
 date:   2016-11-25 14:26:40 +0530
 ---
-Reauirements are: PyMySql(for connection and interaction with database), pandas(importing data to data frame for analysis purpose)
+Reauirements are: PyMySql(for connection and interaction with database), pandas(importing data to data frame for analysis purpose

-Install PyMySql from PyMySql
+Install [PyMySql][link1] from PyMySql

 {% highlight python linenos%}
 import pymysql as mysql